Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I use an old rectangle clothes basket to help contain the items in the trunk of the car.
 The handles are broke from laundry use but, the basket still had some life in it.)
 It helps me contain my re-usable grocery bags, windshield sun screen, etc.

 I use a large size plastic basket with handles.
 It's easy to pick up and move.
 I keep extra windsheild washer solvent, roll of duct tape, roll of paper towels, tissue box stuffed with plastic grocery bags, a couple old towels, and other things I'm sure I'm forgetting!
-I drive a mini van and having these things confined works out much better.

 I keep a spare plastic laundry basket in the trunk of my car.
 It's great for toting home breakables (eggs, fruit or other groceries) or yard sale finds.
 Once I get home, I sort through the items and then put the empty basket back in the hallway near the front door, ready to put back in the car for my next trip.